Climate / Environment

 Protecting the Environment

-Agencies that work to project the environment, whether directly or indirectly, include the Environmental Protection Agency (EPA), Bureau of Land Management (BLM), the National Oceanic and Atmospheric Administration (NOAA), and the Federal Emergency Management Agency (FEMA).
-Most direct federal concern for the environment comes from the EPA, which manages pollution-cleanup efforts, measures vehicle fuel efficiency, regulates carbon dioxide and other climate-change-causing emissions, and seeks to ensure the distribution of the burden of pollution is equitable (i.e. environmental justice).
-Generally speaking, the areas most affected by Trump's proposed budget impact environmentally conscious agencies and organizations (and in some cases, the budget would remove them entirely).
+Agencies that work to project the environment, directly or indirectly, include the Environmental Protection Agency (EPA), Bureau of Land Management (BLM), the National Oceanic and Atmospheric Administration (NOAA), and the Federal Emergency Management Agency (FEMA).
+Most direct federal concern for the environment comes from the EPA, which manages pollution-cleanup, measures vehicle fuel efficiency, regulates carbon dioxide and other climate-change-causing emissions, and tries to ensure the distribution of the burden of pollution is equitable (i.e. environmental justice).

 Responding to Climate Change

-Donald Trump does not take climate science seriously, believes there is a tradeoff between climate action and economic growth, and both invents and peddles conspiracy theories related to a changing climate.
+Donald Trump does not take climate science seriously and believes there is a tradeoff between climate action and economic growth.
+Critics have accused him of inventing and peddling conspiracy theories related to a changing climate.
 He has previously called global warming a "hoax" that was "created by and for the Chinese in order to make US manufacturing noncompetitive."
-He has vowed to stop payment to UN climate change programs and withdraw from the Paris Agreement, the global climate pact negotiated in late 2015, and his proposed budget indicates his intent to follow through on these promises.
-The budget would discontinue funding for international climate change programs, payments to the Green Climate Fund, and climate research—all landmarks of the Obama era.
+He has vowed to stop payment to UN climate change programs and withdraw from the Paris Agreement, the global climate pact negotiated in late 2015.

 In late March 2017, President Trump signed an executive order aimed at wholly dismantling the Obama Administration's efforts to fight climate change.
 Specifically, the order directs the EPA to review the Clean Power Plan, an Obama-era rule that cuts carbon pollution from power plants, and directs the EPA and Interior Department to review the agencies' rules concerning methane emissions and fracking on federal lands.
 Methane has a greater heat-trapping potential than carbon dioxide.